The Scarlet Citadel: Plot summary

 An older, wiser King Conan of Aquilonia receives a call for help from Amalrus, the ruler of neighbouring Ophir.
 Amalrus claims that Strabonus, the Emperor of Koth, is threatening his kingdom.

-Conan marches into Ophir with an army of five thousand Aquilonian knights.
+Conan marches into Ophir with an army of 5,000 Aquilonian knights.
 His planned campaign is a trap; the two monarchs are working together to destroy him with the help of a Kothian wizard named Tsotha-lanti.
-The Aquilonian knights are cut to pieces while Conan is imprisoned within a Korshemish dungeon.
-This dungeon is used by Tsotha-lanti for nefarious experiments, and Conan discovers bizarre horrors during his escape.
+The Aquilonian knights are cut down by the Kothian cavalry, while Conan is imprisoned within a Korshemish dungeon.
+This dungeon is used by Tsotha-lanti for nefarious experiments, and Conan discovers many bizarre horrors during his escape.

 Conan frees Pelias, a former rival wizard of Tsotha-lanti, who helps him escape the dungeon and regain his position as king of Aquilonia.
 The story climaxes with a gigantic battle, where Tsotha-lanti meets a grisly fate at the hands of Pelias.

 Reception

-Robert Weinberg described "The Scarlet Citadel" as "Howard at his best", and praised the character of Pelias.
+Robert Weinberg described "The Scarlet Citadel" as "Howard at his best"; he also praised the character of Pelias.